Franchise Best Practices For A Stronger Network

 Also, for new franchisors, some operational aspects that functioned well in the model may not transfer to franchised units.
 Identify and fix those problems before resentment leads to lower expectations and legal trouble.

 Making sales a top priority might be the easiest way to ruin a franchise.
 Too often, when franchisees are failing, and therefore the franchise, sales have been made to people that shouldn’t be there in the first place.
 When the wrong franchisee is brought into even a good model, trouble is on the way.
 The human side of franchising is generally not a consideration until it’s too late.
 Do something about it.
 Know who fits with the model and why.

-Whether you are a new or longer term franchisor, read up on the countless lawsuits wherein franchisors are sued by their franchisees.
-Many, perhaps even most, of those lawsuits resulted from bad business practices, but rest assured that all of them included bad relationships.
+Whether you’re a new or long term franchisor you’re more than familiar with industry lawsuits.
+Many of those resulted from bad business practices, but rest assured that all of them included bad relationships.

 Franchisors all wrestle with sales, training, field problems, and countless other issues that absorb their time.
 An attitude of “I trained you and I offer you support, so get to work” is not uncommon.
 But if that sentiment is felt by unhappy franchisees, trouble is coming.
 Franchise best practices can resolve many business and personal issues.

 For a closer look at the real world of interpersonal franchise relationships take time to read this article: Franchise Relationships – The Facts of Life

 “There are no better consultants in the Franchisor/Franchisee relationship building practice than the Bibby Group.
 The honesty and care they deliver can give all parties confidence that a franchise system and its relationships will be strengthened.”
 Joe Grondin, Founder – Roosters Men’s Grooming Center, https://www.roostersmgc.com/